-Snapdragons are beautiful tender perennial plants that put up spikes of colorful flowers in all sorts of colors.
-But how do you grow more snapdragons?
+Snapdragons are beautiful, tender perennial plants that put up spikes of colorful flowers in all sorts of colors.
+How do you grow more snapdragons?
 Keep reading to learn more about snapdragon propagation methods and how to propagate a snapdragon plant.

 How Do I Propagate Snapdragon Plants